Oroperipatus

 Oroperipatus is a genus of Neotropical velvet worms in the family Peripatidae.
 Species in this genus are found in South America west of the Andes and in Mexico.
-Velvet worms in this genus can have as few as 22 pairs of legs (in O. omeyrus) or as many as 40 leg pairs (in O. bluntschli and O. weyrauchi).
 This genus is viviparous, with mothers supplying nourishment to their embryos through a placenta.

+Description

+Velvet worms in this genus can have as few as 22 pairs of legs (in O. omeyrus) or as many as 40 leg pairs (in O. bluntschli, O. weyrauchi, and O. tiputini).
+Species in this genus have from four to seven distal foot papillae, with two or more on the anterior part of the foot and two or more on the posterior part of the foot.
+This genus also features a nephridial tubercle on the fourth and fifth leg pairs inserted into a complete third spinous pad.

 Species

 The genus contains the following species: